 2/ Variously, some files contained the original registration and original affidavit of compliance that must be submitted to the Commission for certification, some files were totally missing registrations and affidavits of compliance, and some files were missing birth certificates, fingerprint cards and other documentation required for certification.
 Overall, none of the files contained the documentation required by law for certification.
+4 applied for certification on behalf of Mera.

-3/ When the personnel file of Jimenez was audited on August 10, 1988, a copy of an affidavit of compliance executed by Fred Crawford on December 5, 1986, as well as an affidavit of applicant bearing the same date, was located.
+3/ when the personnel file of Mera was audited on August 10, 1988, a copy of an affidavit of compliance executed by Fred Crawford on June 9, 1987, as well as an affidavit of applicant bearing the same date, was located.
 Due to the passage of time since the first affidavit of compliance had been executed, the Commission insisted that a new affidavit of compliance be prepared to accompany the application.
-At hearing, Jimenez contended that the existence of such documentation in his file supported the conclusion that an earlier application had been submitted to the Commission which, because of inaction, had been approved pursuant to Section 120.60(2), Florida Statutes.
-The proof fails, however, to support the conclusion that any application, other than that of August 10, 1988, was submitted to the Commission on behalf of Jimenez.
+At hearing, Mera contended that the existence of such documentation in his file supported the conclusion that an earlier application had been submitted to the Commission which, because of inaction, had been approved pursuant to Section 120.60(2), Florida Statutes.
+The proof fails, however, to support the conclusion that any application, other than that of August 10, 1988, was submitted to the Commission on behalf of Mera.
 Notable to this conclusion is the disorganization of the County's records, and the lack of reliability in its personnel practices.
-Here, the Commission provided the County with semiannual reports from 1985 through 1988, which listed each officer its records showed employed by the County.
+Here, the Commission provided the County with semi-annual reports from 1985 through 1988, which listed each officer its records showed employed by the County.
 The County, under existing law, was charged with the responsibility of reviewing such reports and advising the Commission of any changes that had occurred.
 The County failed to do so at any time between 1985 and 1988.